 - CII does the heavy lifting when it comes to advocating for best practices on behalf of investors.
 In comment letters and meetings with regulators and other policymakers, CII promotes high-quality standards and market rules based on our member-approved policies.

-CII's nonvoting members include more than 50 of the largest U.S. and non-U.S. asset managers with combined assets in excess of $20 trillion.
+CII's nonvoting members include more 12 non- U.S. asset owners, and more than 60 of the largest U.S. and non-U.S. asset managers with combined assets in excess of $25 trillion.
 Other non-voting members include top law firms and other service providers.

 - Membership in CII offers unparalleled opportunities for governance professionals to learn from and network with other governance pros and stay up-to-date on developments and trends in corporate governance and financial regulation.